starryalley/Anduril2/README.md

 - `5C`: making candle amplitude bigger (candle in the wind)
 - `6C`: reset to default (which is a bit calmer then the stock one)

+Additionally, in lights with just indicator LED (single colour AUX, such as TS10), we can use `7C` to cycle through the indicator LED state in candle mode:
+- default: indicator LED off
+- indicator LED in low
+- indicator LED in high

 ## Allow fine ramping up (smallest increment of brightness) using 3C in ramp mode